Juanercoli/eBot/README.md

 eBot is a multi-use bot with a base made in Slappey.

+The 'e' in the name stands for example.

-Feel free to use it in your own project!
+\*Feel free to use it in your own project!\*

 ## Requires